gitferry/Grant-program/README.md

 ## Guidelines

-Anyone is welcome to apply for a general grant.
-Projects funded through our programs are broad in scope, but our focus lies on strong technical projects related to **Sync2/Connex, fee delegation protocols, MTT, etc** which add value to the ecosystem.

 Generally, your project will have better chances to get accepted if:

-- It presents a **well-researched** or tested concept, for which ideally you can show some prior work.
-- You can demonstrate that the project will be **maintained** after completion of the grant, be it through an obvious commitment to the technology from your side, additional funding sources, or an existing business model.
+- The subject has been **well-studied**, for which the team should provide a well-presented intro about the subject, including background, prior works, and all technicial bases.
 - Your team has **proven experience** with the relevant languages and technologies and/or a strong technical background.
-We ask you to provide the GitHub profiles of all team members as part of your application and will examine these for past activity and code quality.
+For development projects, we ask you to provide the GitHub profiles of all team members as part of your application and will examine these for past activity and code quality.
 Naturally, you can also link to projects on other platforms.
+For research projcets, cv's of all applicants should be provided.
 - Your application is **rich in technical details** and well-defined.
+- For development projects, you can demonstrate that the project will be **maintained** after completion of the grant, be it through an obvious commitment to the technology from your side, additional funding sources, or an existing business model.
 - You can present how your project stands out among competitors or implements technology that doesn't exist in the ecosystem yet.
+- A direct contribution to VeChain's technology, i.e., a project related to Sync2/Connex, fee delegation protocols, MTT, etc., is a plus.

 Additionally, it must fulfill the following requirements: